evennia/evennia/docs/sphinx/source/wiki/Scripts.rst

 Scripts may act as changeable *States*.
 Consider for example creating a 'dark' room.
 It has two scripts assigned on it - one ``DarkState`` script, and one ``BrightState`` script.
-When characters enters the dark room, it assigns a custom `Cmdset <Commands.html>`_ to them - this command set (say) limits their actions because of the darkness.
+When characters enter the dark room, it assigns a custom `Cmdset <Commands.html>`_ to them.
+This command set defines the parameters of the state they describe.
+In this case it limits their actions because of the darkness.
 After the characters have stumbled around for a while, someone brings up a torch.
 As a light source is now in the room, ``DarkState`` reacts to this by shutting down itself and handing over control to the ``BrightState`` script that restores normal commands.
 Finally, when the character with the torch leaves the room, the ``BrightState`` script detects this and obediently hands control back to the ``DarkState``, leaving the remaining poor characters in darkness once again.

 By combining state-changes with timers one can make a room look different during nighttime than it does during the day.
 Weather and